-Cyber Roadblocks Five Common Misconceptions
+Cyber RoadblocksFive Common Misconceptions

-What is Cyber Liability & Privacy Protection and who should buy it?
-Cyber Liability & Privacy Protection insurance is designed to address the exposures Insureds face when using the internet, email, websites, computer programs and in particular, from storing private information about their clients.
+What is Cyber Liability & Privacy Protection & Who should buy it?

+Cyber Liability & Privacy Protection insurance is designed to address the exposures Insureds face when using the internet, email, websites, computer programs and in particular from storing private information about their clients.

-We often hear that clients don't buy a Cyber Liability & Privacy Protection policy because they don't think they have an exposure, or because it won't happen to them, so we have put together some talking points to combat those common misconceptions.
+We often hear that clients don't buy a Cyber Liability & Privacy Protection policy because they "don't think they have an exposure", or because "it won't happen to them", so we have put together some talking points to combat those common misconceptions.